own2pwn/evm-semantics/README.md

 Using the Definition
 --------------------

-There are two versions of K available, [RV-K](https://github.com/runtimeverification/k) and [UIUC-K](https://github.com/kframework/k).
+There are two backends of K available, the OCAML backend for concrete execution and the Java backend for symbolic reasoning and proofs.
-This repository contains the build-products for both versions of K (there are slight differences) in `.build/$K_VERSION/`.
+This repository contains the build-products for both backends in `.build/java/` and `.build/ocaml/`.
-Use RV-K for fast concrete execution, and UIUC-K for any symbolic reasoning.
-Make sure that you have set the `K_VERSION` environment variable in your shell (add `export K_VERSION=uiuck` or `export K_VERSION=rvk` to your `.bashrc` or equivalent).

 The script `Build` supplied in this repository will build and run the definition (see `./Build help` to see more detailed usage information).
 Running any proofs or symbolic reasoning requires UIUC-K.